-I knew at a young age, there is a God who created the heavens and earth and all those in it.
-Memorizing that Psalm was one of the early disiplines that set my heart on the pathway of knowing God.
+I’m so glad I did.
+Memorizing that Psalm was one of the early disciplines that set my heart on the pathway of knowing God.
 I am grateful I can still quote that psalm by heart today.
 And grateful for the teacher who encouraged me to do it.

 Make a joyful noise unto the Lord, all ye lands.